 - Add more pages to your passport, and go on more virtual field trips.
-Here is a great list of virtual field trips to choose from, including zoos, natural wonders, and even space: https://flashpackingfamily.com/virtualtravel-with-kids/ - Complete the 'Create a Visitor's Guide' activity in this unit.
+Here is a great list of virtual field trips to choose from, including zoos, natural wonders, and even space: https://flashpackingfamily.com/virtual-travel-with-kids/ - Complete the 'Create a Visitor's Guide' activity in this unit.
 A visitor's guide is a book or brochure that describes the country, including its weather, geography, food, people and art.
-Be sure to draw pictures so someone knows what it looks like to go there. - Create a bucket list.
-A bucket list is all the places you want to go or things you want to try in your lifetime.
+Be sure to draw pictures so someone knows what it looks like to go there. - Create a list of all the places you want to go or things you want to try in your lifetime.
 This could be going to Egypt to see the pyramids or learning how to play the guitar.
-Make a list of the Top 10 items on your bucket list.
+Make a list of the Top 10 items.
 Share this list with a friend or family member.